etinaude/Worst-Cpp-code-ever/README.md

 it will be dreadful

-I got this idewa from reddit hopefully i can somehow make it worse
+I got [this idea](https://www.reddit.com/r/ProgrammerHumor/comments/6l3u9i/recycling_old_meme/) from reddit hopefully I can somehow make it worse